dhowai/portfolio-4-meme-blog/README.md

 ## User Stories Testing

--   First Time vistitor/User Goals
+-   First Time visitor/User Goals

     -   As a first time User, I want to be able to easily navigate the site.

-        -   When the visitor first enters the site they are greated with a welcome message.
+        -   When the visitor first enters the site they are greeted with a welcome message.
         -   The homepage has a featured post which gives the user a sense of what the site is about.
         -   The user can browse any category through the navigation bar or from the posts themselves.
         -   The new user can view all the content and would only need to register or login to interact with the content.